wp-plugins/content-slideshow/readme.txt

 3. Widget, in the Twenty Fourteen theme.

 == Changelog ==
+= 2.0 =
+* The slideshow is not JavaScript-driven.
+Images should load faster with smoother transitions between them, but the initial load time will be slower.
+The slideshow page will reload itself much less often now.
+* The delay query arg has been removed.
+* Fix WordPress 4.3 compatibility.
+* Add translations.

 = 1.1 =
 * Link images in slideshow to their attachment pages.
 * Fix display of attachment titles as fallback captions.